 Dogs with mild cases of BOAS show difficulty breathing and make noise when they inhale and exhale.
 More severely affected dogs may have gastrointestinal issues as well.
 This can lead to retching, gagging, and vomiting.

 Patellar luxation literally means “slipping kneecaps.”
 Normally, a dog’s patella rests in a groove on the dog’s femur.
-In a case of patellar luxation, the patella slips out of this groove.
+In the case of patellar luxation, the patella slips out of this groove.

 The Affenpinscher is not susceptible to any specific digestive disorders.
 However, their small size makes overfeeding a potential problem.
 Obesity can make simple movements difficult and dramatically affect the gastrointestinal and joint health of your pet.